Raspberry Frangipane Tart

 It is a mixture of almond flour, eggs, butter and sugar, a custard like filling so to say, not to be mistaken with frangipani which sounds very similar but is a typ of flower.
 As the name already suggests it is Italian.
 (Of course something so delicious has to derive from either France or Italy).
 You make frangipane by creaming all those delicious ingredients together till you have a wonderful thick mixture which gets poured onto a pre baked crust and then gets baked until it reaches a beautiful golden brown.
 As I mentioned before, it has a slight marzipan taste and is very creamy.
 I love it and I think you might too 🙂

 Another thing I would like to point out here is the tart pan itself.
-Trust me, when it comes to bakeware it is very worth investing in high quality pans!
-My husband recently gifted me a tart pan by Master Class that was on my Amazon wish list and I simply love it!
-The pan is heavier than pans from other brands and has a non stick covering.
+When it comes to bakeware it is very worth investing in high quality pans.
+I recently bought myself this tart pan by Master Class that was on my Amazon wish list for a while now.
+The pan is sturdier than pans from other brands and has a non stick covering.
 This way you achieve an evenly browned tart and nothing sticks!
 What I also love is that you can lift the bottom out so you can serve it without the rim and that makes a beautiful presentation.
-I think it is currently the best baking pan I own.

 - 2 teaspoons rum